 The main reason to use a cosigner if you don’t have a long or strong enough credit history to take out a loan on your own.
 When you have a cosigner, the lender will typically combine your finances and credit with that of the cosigner.
 Applying with a cosigner that has a strong enough financial profile may increase your chances of being approved despite your own lack of credit or income.

 But there is another benefit of having a cosigner.
 Combining their financial history and strength with yours may help you secure a lower interest rate.
 A lower interest rate is extremely valuable when it comes to paying back your student loan.
 Over the lifetime of a loan, it can save you thousands of dollars.

 Who usually cosigns on a student loan or student loan refinance?

-The most common scenario is for a parent to cosign for their child’s private student loan when there is a financial gap between the cost of attendance and federal aid received.
-Oftentimes other relatives will also help a recent graduate who wants to refinance or consolidate student loans in order to save money or make the monthly payments more manageable.
+The most common scenario is for a parent to cosign for their child’s private student loans when there is a financial gap between the cost of attendance and federal aid received.
+Oftentimes relatives will also help a recent graduate who wants to refinance or consolidate student loans in order to save money or make the monthly payments more manageable.
 A parent or guardian, relative such a grandparent, or even your spouse may be a potential cosigner for a student loan.
 But your cosigner doesn’t even need to be a relative.
 Anyone who is willing and able to cosign can do so if they wish.

-That depends on your lender’s policies, but many lenders do offer the option to have the cosigner released after a certain period of time.
+It depends on your lender’s policies, but many lenders do offer the option to have the cosigner released after a certain period of time.
 They will first want to see that the loan has been repaid as agreed, on time, every month, for an extended period of time.
 To understand if a cosigner release is available with your loan or student loan refinance review your loan agreement and discuss it with your particular lender.
 Releasing your cosigner frees them up from any legal or financial connection to the loan, and it can enable you to start building your own credit profile in a more substantial way.